High on Life (song)

-"High on Life" is a song by Dutch DJ Martin Garrix.
-A progressive house ballad featuring Swedish songwriter and vocalist Kristoffer "Bonn" Fogelmark, it was released via his Stmpd Rcrds label, which is exclusively-licensed to a Sony Music sublabel, Epic Amsterdam.
+"High on Life" is a song by Dutch DJ and record producer Martin Garrix.
+A progressive house ballad featuring Swedish songwriter and vocalist Kristoffer "Bonn" Fogelmark, it was released via Garrix's STMPD RCRDS label, which is exclusively-licensed to a Sony Music sublabel, Epic Amsterdam.
 The song's production credits consist of frequent Garrix collaborators Matisse & Sadko, Albin Nedler and established producer Giorgio Tuinfort, who has produced multiple songs with Garrix.